 Particular highlights along the way include the trio of sculpted peaks at Three Cliffs Bay, which loom over a wiggling riverway between oat-topped dunes and bleached sand, and the wide scythe of a beach that is Oxwich.

 Eventually, you’ll also reach the sublime head at Rhossili.
-Llangennith Beach spreads out below that in 2.5 miles of windblown shoreline with some of the best surfing in Wales.
-In summer, smiling fields of sunflowers bloom on top of the cliffs there.
+Llangennith Beach spreads below that in 2.5 miles of windblown shoreline with some of the best surfing in Wales.
+In summer, smiling fields of sunflowers bloom on top of the cliffs.

 Contribution by MY LITTLE WORLD OF TRAVELLING

-But there are many activities to do in Costa Del Sol as every town has something to offer.
-If you’re looking for crystal blue water beaches, Nerja is definitely where you need to go; if you want a luxurious shopping experience you must visit Puerto Banus in Marbella; and if you’re interested in culture, the capital is your place.
+But Costa Del Sol has many activities as every town has something to offer.
+If you’re looking for crystal blue water beaches, Nerja is definitely where you must go.
+If you want a luxurious shopping experience, you must visit Puerto Banus in Marbella.
+And if you’re interested in culture, the capital is your place.

-The options are endless and that’s why it’s difficult to know how long and where to stay.
+The options are endless, so knowing how long and where to stay isn’t easy.
 As a local, I can tell you that Torremolinos or Benalmadena are good locations to stay as there are plenty of activities in these towns and it’s easy to travel to other towns.

-If you’re staying in Benalmadena, you must visit Castillo de Colomares, a beautiful hidden gem castle and the perfect spot to take Instagrammable pictures!
-However, if you’re looking to stay in less touristy but beautiful towns, I would check Torre del Mar and Mijas.
+If you’re staying in Benalmadena, visit Castillo de Colomares, a beautiful hidden gem castle and the perfect spot to take Instagrammable pictures!
+However, if you want to stay in less touristy but beautiful towns, I would check Torre del Mar and Mijas.